starlightmeteor/WEB-sight/readme.md

-Simply download the respository and open "index.html" in any browser of your choosing (the files are approriately linked from there)!
+-- Run Project LOCAL --
+1. Click the Code button and select Download ZIP, or clone from this repository: https://github.com/starlightmeteor/WEB-sight.git

+2. Unzip and open the folder.

+3. Open "index.html" in your preferred web browser.

+-- LIVE Version --
-Otherwise you can follow this link for the GitHub hosted version: https://starlightmeteor.github.io/WEB-sight/index.html
+You can view the hosted version here on GitHub: https://starlightmeteor.github.io/WEB-sight/index.html

+-- Tools I Used --
+- HTML5
+- CSS
+- JavaScript
+- FormSubmit(https://formsubmit.co) for form handling